moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Subscribe ID: The new Maximum Subscribe ID for the session.
-If a Subscribe ID equal or larger than this is received in any message, including SUBSCRIBE, the publisher MUST close the session with an error of 'Too Many Subscribes'.
+If a Subscribe ID equal or larger than this is received in any message, including SUBSCRIBE, the publisher MUST close the session with an error of SESSION_TOO_MANY_SUBSCRIBES.
 More on Subscribe ID in {{message-subscribe-req}}.